CarterClackson/CarterClackson/README.md

-- 👋 Hi, I’m @CarterClackson
+- 👋 Hi, I’m @CarterClackson, a fullstack developer from Manitoba, Canada.
-- 👀 I’m interested in improving my skills in Full Stack Development
+- 👀 I'm currently employed as a Senior UX Developer @ MPI but always open to new opportunities.
-- 🌱 I’m currently learning Vue
+- 🌱 I’m actively working on building a portfolio of work in the MERN stack to showcase my skills.
 - 💞️ I’m looking to collaborate on anything and everything

 <!---